 Changes in personal appearance and household cleanliness typically indicate a shift in physical and/or mental status.
-Even subtle behavioral changes may imply that an individual is no longer capable of completing once familiar tasks without support.
-Maybe you’ve noticed that Dad’s unopened mail is piling up or that Grandma, once meticulous about her appearance, is wearing wrinkled clothes and not doing her hair.
+Even subtle behavioral changes may imply that an elder is no longer capable of completing once familiar tasks without support.
+Maybe you’ve noticed that Dad’s unopened mail is piling up or that Grandma, once meticulous about her appearance, is wearing dirty clothes and not doing her hair.
 These are just two real-life examples of the many definitive signs that an individual’s functional abilities are in decline.

 It is often apparent upon arrival at a loved one’s home that things have gone awry.
 Household chores can become challenging for a number of reasons, but when upkeep has stopped to the point of extreme clutter and unsanitary conditions, it is a clear warning that outside help is required for maintaining health and safety in the home.
-Other signs include inadequate food in the house or evidence of weight loss, forgetting to take medications, and unexplained bruising that often points to changes in mobility.
+Other signs include inadequate fresh food in the house, evidence of weight loss, forgetting to take medications, and unexplained bruising that often points to changes in mobility.

 Recognize the Signs of Caregiver Burnout

-Remember, you are having a conversation with an adult, not talking to a child.
+- Remember that you are having a conversation with an adult, not talking to a child.
 Put yourself in their shoes and think of how you would want to be addressed in this situation.
 Patronizing speech will only put older adults on the defensive and convey disrespect.

-Hiring In-Home Care: What’s Next?
+Hiring Help at Home: What’s Next?

-Assure your loved one that they will be able to participate throughout the process of interviewing potential providers, deciding which company to hire and selecting a caregiver.
+Use the guide below to help you select the home care company or home health care provider that fits your needs and budget.
+Assure your loved one that they will be able to participate throughout the process of interviewing potential providers, deciding which company to hire and selecting home health aides.
 This involvement will help them retain a sense of control over their situation and feel more comfortable when the services actually begin.